The Walther CCP 9x19mm Pistol

 The slide's breechblock is a separate part contained within the slide shell.
 What appears to be a metal-injection molded block contains most of the fire control parts, located at the rear of the polymer frame.
 What is interesting is that there are no conventional frame-to-slide rails to help guide the motion of that recoiling part.
 Instead, a fixed guide is part of the rear of the frame, which captures a slide mounted bushing that also houses the striker assembly.
 The front of the slide is governed and the motion is controlled mostly by the inside diameter of the slide's barrel aperture and the outside diameter of the barrel.

 The CCP's control layout is conventional.
 The ambidextrous magazine release is located behind the lower trigger guard and the slide stop catch is above the front of the handle.
 (The slide locks back on empty.)
-This DAO (Walther calls it "Dynamic Trigger") pistol includes a frame mounted manual thumb safety, which is positioned above the grip and to the rear of the slide stop.
+This "Dynamic Trigger" pistol includes a frame mounted manual thumb safety, which is positioned above the grip and to the rear of the slide stop.
 Up is "safe" and down is "fire."
 There is a short Picatinny accessory rail on the frame beneath the barrel.

 The CCP is designed for use with standard pressure ammunition.
 Only limited use of +P loads is permitted.

 A lady friend had purchased this firearm some months back and had not yet had an opportunity to shoot it.
 She did not have much handgun experience, so I volunteered to join her at a local indoor range to give her some basic instruction.